-2022 2021
+2023 2022

 \$000 \$000

-Interest-bearing securities 97,054 100,836
+Interest-bearing securities 103,753 97,054

-97,054 100,836
+103,753 97,054

-ii) Classification

-The Company classifies its financial assets into the following measurement categories:

-- those to be measured at fair value (either through other comprehensive income, or through profit or loss), and - those to be measured at amortised cost.
+i) Classification The Company classifies its financial assets into the following measurement categories: those to be measured at fair value (either through other comprehensive income, or through profit or loss), and those to be measured at amortised cost.
 The classification depends on the Company's business model for managing the financial assets and the contractual terms of the relevant cash flows.
 The Company has determined that all financial assets are classified as fair value through profit or loss as they are held to back insurance liabilities.
-These assets are managed in accordance with agreed investment mandate agreements on a fair value basis and are reported to the Board on this basis.

-iii) Recognition and derecognition

-A financial asset is recognised in the balance sheet when the Company becomes a party to the contractual provisions of the instrument, which is generally at trade date.
+These assets are managed in accordance with agreed investment mandate agreements on a fair value basis and are reported to the Board on this basis. ii) Recognition and derecognition A financial asset is recognised in the balance sheet when the Company becomes a party to the contractual provisions of the instrument, which is generally at trade date.
 A financial asset is derecognised when the contractual cash flows from the asset expire or the rights to receive contractual cash flows are transferred in a transaction in which substantially all the risks and rewards of the ownership are transferred.
-Any interest in a transferred financial asset that is created or retained by the Company is recognised as a separate asset or liability.

-iv) Measurement

-Changes in fair values of financial assets at fair value through profit or loss are recorded as investment income in the Statement of Comprehensive Income.
+Any interest in a transferred financial asset that is created or retained by the Company is recognised as a separate asset or liability. iii) Measurement Changes in fair values of financial assets at fair value through profit or loss are recorded as investment income in the Statement of Comprehensive Income.
 Financial assets at fair value through profit or loss are recognised initially at fair value.
 All other financial assets are recognised initially at fair value plus directly attributable transaction costs.

-Subsequent to the initial recognition, for financial assets measured at fair value through profit or loss, gains and losses are recorded in profit or loss.
+Subsequent to the initial recognition, for financial assets measured at fair value through profit or loss, gains and losses are recorded in Statement of Comprehensive Income.